 PDE can be classified based on their characteristics.
 The characteristics of PDE are lines across which we could have discontinuities in the highest order derivative.

-However there are special lines in xy plane across which derivatives of u & v are indeterminant and across which may be discontinuous.
+However, there are special lines in xy plane across which derivatives of u & v are indeterminant and across which may be discontinuous.
 These special lines are Characteristics Lines.
-In other words, we consider any point C in xy plane, let us find out such lines or direction(if exists) in xy plane that passes through point C along which derivatives of u & v are discontinuous or indeterminant.
+In other words, we consider any point C in xy plane, let us find out such lines or direction(if exist) in xy plane that passes through point C along which derivatives of u & v are discontinuous or indeterminant.

 Following the Cramer’s Rule, We will end with equation like: